+- Consider toddler milk drinks.
 These milk-based drinks are specifically designed with toddlers in mind.
-Look for a high-quality milk drink that offers good nutrition to help support your toddler's immune system.
+Look for a high-quality product that offers good nutrition to help support your toddler's immune system.

 - Keep up with vaccinations.
 Your doctor will keep track of any shots your child receives at well-child visits and recommend changes to the schedule if necessary.

 - Consider annual flu shots.
 At this age, your child can get an annual flu shot, usually given in the fall before the start of flu season.

 - Watch use of antibiotics to treat a cold.
 The common cold is caused by a virus, so although antibiotics are commonly prescribed, they aren’t actually helpful.
 It’s best to reserve their use for when your child really needs them to preserve their effectiveness.

 - Teach basic hand washing.
 Keep a step stool in front of the sink to make it easier for your child to reach.
 Show them how to build up a lather and wash thoroughly, including the backs of their hands, palms, and between their fingers.
 To make sure they stick with the task long enough (about 20 seconds), sing through “Happy Birthday” twice together as they wash.
 Establish a habit of washing hands before meals and snacks, and after outside play.

 - Fingers out of the nose, please!
 Toddlers love to pick their noses, suck on their fingers, and explore objects orally.
 Unfortunately, these are opportune ways to contract and transmit germs.
 Discourage nose picking and other such habits when you see them and keep disinfecting wipes handy.